hoffmangroup/segway/doc/segway.rst

 Task selection
 ==============
-By default, XXX :option:`--no-train` XXX :option:`--no-identify` XXX :option:`--no-posterior` XXX
+By default, Segway performs model generation, training, and identification after each other.
+Usually, usersw will want to perform training and identification separately, so that they can train on a subset of the genome.
+To train only, use the :option:`--no-identify` option.
+To perform identification only, use the :option:`--no-train` option.
 The use of :option:`--dry-run` will cause Segway to generate appropriate model and observation files but not to actually perform any inference or queue any jobs.
 This can be useful when troubleshooting a model or task.
-XXX Train implies generate

 Train task
 ==========
 Most users will generate the model at training time, but to specify your own model there are the :option:`--structure`\=\ *filename* and :option:`--input-master`\=\ *filename* options.
-You can simultaneously run multiple *threads* of EM training in parallel, specified with the :option:`--random-starts`\=\ *threads* option.
-Each thread consists of a number fo rounds, which are broken down into individual tasks for each training region.
-The results from each region for a particular thread and round are combined in a quick *bundle* task.
-It results in the generation of a parameter file like ``params.3.params.18`` where ``3`` is the thread index and ``18`` is the round index.
-Training for a particular thread continues until at least one of these criteria is
+You can simultaneously run multiple *iterations* of EM training in parallel, specified with the :option:`--random-starts`\=\ *iterations* option.
+Each iteration consists of a number of rounds, which are broken down into individual tasks for each training region.
+The results from each region for a particular iteration and round are combined in a quick *bundle* task.
+It results in the generation of a parameter file like ``params.3.params.18`` where ``3`` is the iteration index and ``18`` is the round index.
+Training for a particular iteration continues until at least one of these criteria is
 met:

 * the likelihood from one round is only a small improvement from the